kartkam/Certi-Maker/README.md

 # Certi-Maker

-Generate certificates from MS word template and excel data
+Generate certificates from MS word template and excel data.

+Thanks to http://pbpython.com/python-word-template.html, which has been a great help in developing this code.

 -> Open start.bat in text editor mode (notepad or other), make necessary changes to first three lines and save it.